andrea-kingautomation/mcp/README.md

 **Not recommended for:**

-- When you already know which specific URL you need (use scrape or batch_scrape)
+- When you already know which specific URL you need (use scrape)
 - When you need the content of the pages (use scrape after mapping)

 **Common mistakes:**